 Nail Varnish to Remove Verrucas In A Nutshell

-Combining the remedies – first by applying topical ointment on verrucas, then paint the nail varnish over the wart, and cover the treated area with adhesive tape – may enhance the overall effect and decrease the treatment time.
+Combining the remedies – first by applying Salicylic acid on verrucas, then paint the nail varnish over the wart, and cover the treated area with adhesive tape – may enhance the overall effect and decrease the treatment time.

 Never use this technique on delicate areas like on the genitals or on the face.

 >> FInd out more actionable tips on how to get rid of a verruca on foot.

 If you like this post, please spread the word and click to LIKE us at Facebook, would you?
 Thanks!